sinyee0417/Smart-ID-Assistive-Mode/README.md

 When a user taps their Smart ID at a kiosk or terminal, the system reads profile flags and automatically activates **Assistive Mode** — a simplified UI with:
 - Large text and large buttons
 - Icon-based menus for low-literacy users
-- Multilingual voice instructions (Bahasa Melayu, 中文, தமிழ், English)
+- Multilingual voice instructions (Bahasa Melayu, 中文, English)
 - Gesture-friendly navigation for motor-impaired users
 - Offline-ready mode for rural kiosks